tcalegario/Easy-ETo/README.md

 # Release History

 * <b>1.0.0</b> (23-11-2019)
-    * Upload climatic data to Easy-ETo and download reference evapotranspiration data
+    * Upload climatic data to Easy-ETo and compute reference evapotranspiration
     * Two options of data visualization

 # How to use